EdDataScienceEES/tutorial-rayrr13/docs/index.md

 This should generate the following plot:

 <center><img title = "Basic NMDS plot" img src="report_figures/NMDS_most_basic_plot.png" alt="Img"></center>
 *Figure 2.
-Basic representation of an NMDS, where circles show different communities and crosses show different invertebrate orders.*
+Basic representation of an NMDS, where circles show different communities and crosses show different invertebrate orders.
+NMDS stress = 0.114, n = 60*

 As you can see, this plot doesn't give away much information.
 Each dot represents a different community and each cross represents a different invertebrate order.
 The closer 2 points are, the more similar those communities are in terms of composition.
 However, here it is hard to identify the position of different communities or species because there are no labels or no other indicators.
 Let's add these!
 We will use the `ordiplot` and `orditorp` plotting functions embedded in the `vegan` package.